gh620/Data_Science_cw2/README.md

 ## Software and packages Used

-All the code is written in **R**, run in the Rstudio.
+All the code is written in **R**, and run in the Rstudio.
 The final statistical analysis report is created by .tex document using **LaTeX**, knitted by the online editing platform Overleaf.

-Notice that though running the source scripts and/or the .tex document by other software/platform should give the same result, output might be slightly effected if different software/platform is used.
-To ensure the best reproducibilty please run all documents as the softwares/platforms stated above.
+Notice that though running the source scripts and/or the .tex document by other software/platforms should give the same result, the output might be slightly affected if different software/platform is used.
+To ensure the best reproducibility please run all documents as the software/platforms stated above.

 ### Pakages Used

-R Packages used in this pproject include: `readr`, `sm`, `tidyr`, `dplyr`, `corrplot`,  `Stat2Data`, `plyr`, `gglasso`, `glmnet`, `caret`, `e1017`.
+R Packages used in this project include: `readr`, `sm`, `tidyr`, `dplyr`, `corrplot`,  `Stat2Data`, `plyr`, `gglasso`, `glmnet`, `caret`, `e1017`.

 ## Folder Structure